 BOOKS WITH A CAUSE

-President of Hands2Inspire, Dr. Simarjeet K. Sandhu, is the author of several children's books.
-All proceeds from each book go to Hands2Inspire in hopes of Giving Back, Sharing Knowledge and Spreading Awareness.
+President of Hands2Inspire, Dr. Simarjeet K. Sandhu, is the author of the Adventures of Simran & Sehaj.
+A portion of the proceeds from each book go to Hands2Inspire in hopes of Giving Back, Sharing Knowledge and Spreading Awareness.

 In this story, Simran and Sehaj tell a story about a very important word, Kisaan, or farmer.
 Farmers are very important in India